 - IBM Research blog post on our winning solution at the 2017 Semantic Web Challenge: https://www.ibm.com/blogs/research/2017/11/knowledge-base-construction-iswc-2017/

 I am a research scientist (RSM) at IBM T.J.
 Watson Research Center in New York.
-My research interests are in the areas of information integration, knowlege management, and data curation.
+My research interests are in the areas of data curation, information integration, and knowledge management.

 My current research is focused on extraction of knowledge from large and heterogenous sources of structured and unstructured data, and integration and management of the extracted knowledge.
 I take part in Semantic Web, Data Management, and AI research communities through publications and program com mittee activites.

 In the past, I have worked on several problems related to accurate and efficient discovery of links within and between large data repositories.
 In particular:

 - Linking enterprise data to facilitate online exploratory data analytics and semantic data curation, in the context of the Helix project.
 Our aim is to provide a guided data exploration and analysis engine for Big Data.
 We have developed a highly scalable, generic, and knowledge-drive data curation technology as a part of this project.

 - Linking life sciences data, in particular: 1) clinical trials data, in the context of LinkedCT and xCurator projects.
 2) drug data and drug-drug-interaction (see our JBI paper).